Singapore Strait: Historical records

 The 9th century AD Muslim author Ya'qubi referred a Bahr Salahit or Sea of Salahit (from the Malay selat meaning strait), one of the Seven Seas to be traversed to reach China.
 Some have interpreted Sea of Salahit as referring to Singapore, although others generally considered it the Malacca Strait, a point of contact between the Arabs and the Zābaj (likely Sumatra).
 Among early Europeans travellers to South East Asia, the Strait of Singapore may refer to the whole or the southern portion of the Strait of Malacca as well as other stretches of water.
 Historians also used the term in plural, "Singapore Straits", to refer to three or four different straits found in recorded in old texts and maps - the Old Strait of Singapore between Sentosa and Telok Blangah, the New Strait of Singapore southwest of Sentosa, the "Governor's Strait" or "Strait of John de Silva" which corresponds to Phillip Channel, and the Tebrau Strait.
 Today the Singapore Strait refers to the main channel of waterway south of Singapore where the international border between Singapore and Indonesia is located.

 Extent

-The International Hydrographic Organization defines the limits of the Singapore Strait as follows:
+The International Hydrographic Organization defined the limits of the Singapore Strait in 1953 as follows:

 On the West.
 The Eastern limit of Malacca Strait [A line joining Tanjong Piai (Bulus), the Southern extremity of the Malay Peninsula and The Brothers and thence to Klein Karimoen].

 On the East.
 A line joining Tanjong Datok, the Southeast point of Johore through Horsburgh Reef to Pulo Koka, the Northeastern extreme of Bintan Island.